hawalurahman/hawalurahman.github.io/index.markdown

 ## Hi, my name is Halim

 I am a computer science student.
 I do little research and write for fun.
-I am fascinated by natural language processing although I consider myself as a beginner in the field.
-I am currently studying Language Models (LM) and trying to make something useful out of it.
-Have any ideas?
+I am interested in natural language processing although I consider myself as a beginner in the field.
+[Get to know me.](/about/)

 ## This website